Bridging Research, Technology and Real-World Applications

 Generative AI-enhanced Knowledge Management in Business (GAIK)

-GAIK-project explores how generative AI can transform knowledge management in businesses through collaborative research between academia, technology providers, and industry partners.
+GAIK-project explores how generative AI can transform knowledge processes in businesses through collaborative research between academia, technology providers, and industry partners.

 Generative AI (GenAI) has significant potential to increase the productivity of knowledge work